 Min Young, my dear Korean friend came down from London to visit us for a short 2 days itinerary in Madrid on 5th (Friday) and 6th February (Saturday).

-She flew with Ryan Air from Stansted Airport for about two hours from Madrid on early morning at 7.15 (London time).
-Definitely killing herself because she just finished work at one, returned home to pack her bags and then took the bus to Stansted.
+She flew with Ryan Air from Stansted Airport for about two hours from Madrid in the early morning at 7.15 (London time).
+Definitely killing herself because she just finished work at one, returned home to pack her bags, and then took the bus to Stansted.
 Basically no sleep except in the flight.
 Pity my friend.

-Well, because it is just two days, her interest are:
+Well, because it is just two days, her interests are:

 1- Art museum